Checking the schematisation

 Computational grid from gridadmin.h5 file

 The processing algorithm “Computational grid from gridadmin.h5” reads the computational grid data from the .h5 file and writes it to GIS-layers in a GeoPackage.
-You can find it in the Processing Toolbox (Main Menu > Processing > Toolbox), under 3Di > Computational Grid.
+You can find it in the 3Di Processing Algorithms (Main Menu > Processing > Toolbox), under 3Di > Computational Grid.
 Choose a folder that contains a gridadmin.h5 file and an output location for the GeoPackage.
-Once the algorithm has been run, the layers from the GeoPackage will be added to your project.
+Once the algorithm has run, the layers from the GeoPackage will be added to your project.
 If you do not need this data anymore after closing the 3Di Modeller Interface, you can also save to a temporary file.

 Computational grid from schematisation

 The processing algorithm “Computational grid from schematisation” builds a computational grid from schematisation data (stored in spatialite and rasters).
 The algorithm writes this to a gridadmin.h5 file and subsequently converts that data to GIS-layers in a GeoPackage.
-You can find it in the Processing Toolbox (Main Menu > Processing > Toolbox), under 3Di > Computational Grid.
+You can find it in the 3Di Processing Algorithms (Main Menu > Processing > Toolbox), under 3Di > Computational Grid.
 Choose your schematisation’s spatialite file and an output location for the GeoPackage.
-Once the algorithm has been run, the layers from the GeoPackage will be added to your project.
+Once the algorithm has run, the layers from the GeoPackage will be added to your project.
 If you do not need this data anymore after closing the 3Di Modeller Interface, you can also save to a temporary file.

 Differences between locally and server-generated grids